microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 #### Constraint on rotation

 Specifies which axes to prevent rotation about.
+By default these axes will be global rather than local, but this can be changed below.
 Because this property is a flag, any number of options can be selected.

 * *Y Axis*: Rotation about the y-axis is constrained if selected.
 * *Z Axis*: Rotation about the z-axis is constrained if selected.